mirayatech/btc-predictor/README.md

 ## 💰 BTC Predictor

-A game where you can guess if the price of Bitcoin (BTC/USD) will be higher or lower after one minute.
+A game where you can guess if the price of Bitcoin (BTC/USD) will be higher or lower after 10 seconds.
 It uses real Bitcoin prices from trusted online sources and updates in real-time.

 ## 🎲 How to play it

-- You'll guess whether the price of Bitcoin will be higher or lower after one minute by clicking the buttons:
+- You'll guess whether the price of Bitcoin will be higher or lower after 10 seconds by clicking the buttons:

   - "Up" button for price going up.
   - "Down" button for price going down.